-- Preserve ecological, geological, scientific, educational, scenic, and historical values of wilderness, including culturally significant resources and paleontological resources within wilderness, as important and prominent values, consistent with the Wilderness Act, California Wilderness Act, and applicable planning guidance from the GMP. - Manage archeological, historical, and ethnographic sites in a manner that is compatible with wilderness and historic-preservation laws. - Preserve dark night skies. - Preserve natural soundscapes. - Work to reduce conflicts between user groups as well as between users and sensitive resources. - Determine the types and levels of commercial services that will be allowed in wilderness and manage these services subject to applicable laws and policies. - Foster an inspired and informed public and park staff who value preservation of the parks' wilderness. - Promote the Leave No Trace[©] minimum-impact practices. - Promote safety within the context of wilderness where users are expected to be self-reliant.
+- Preserve ecological, geological, scientific, educational, scenic, and historical values of wilderness, including culturally significant resources and paleontological resources within wilderness, as important and prominent values, consistent with the Wilderness Act, California Wilderness Act, and applicable planning guidance from the GMP - Manage archeological, historical, and ethnographic sites in a manner that is compatible with wilderness and historic-preservation laws - Preserve dark night skies - Preserve natural soundscapes - Work to reduce conflicts between user groups as well as between users and sensitive resources

+- Determine the types and levels of commercial services that will be allowed in wilderness and manage these services subject to applicable laws and policies - Foster an inspired and informed public and park staff who value preservation of the parks' wilderness - Promote Leave No Trace© minimum-impact practices - Promote safety within the context of wilderness where users are expected to be self-reliant

 Desired conditions are the natural and cultural resource conditions that the NPS aspires to achieve and maintain over time, and the conditions necessary for visitors to understand, enjoy, and appreciate those resources (NPS 2009a).
 In the context of a wilderness stewardship plan, desired conditions qualitatively describe an ideal condition of wilderness character.
 Some desired conditions may not be fully attainable due to factors unrelated to visitor use or park management activities (e.g., due to external factors such as climate change and air pollution).
-However, the Wilderness Act requires that, as a minimum, wilderness character be preserved from the time of designation, although NPS Management Policies 2006 also allows for improvements to wilderness character.
+The Wilderness Act requires that, as a minimum, wilderness character be preserved from the time of designation.
+NPS Management Policies 2006 also allows the NPS to take action to restore wilderness character when past actions have impacted wilderness character.